jdwilson4/Intro-Data-Science/README.md

 - Proficiently wrangle, manipulate, and explore data using the R programming language
 - Utilize contemporary R libraries including *ggplot2*, *tibble*, *tidyr*, *dplyr*, *knitr*, and *stringr*
 - Visualize, present, and communicate trends in a variety of data types
-- Communicate results using R markdown and R Shiny graphical user interfaces
+- Communicate results using R markdown
 - Formulate data-driven hypotheses using exploratory data analysis and introductory model building techniques

 ##A Few Important Tid bits